 With the opening of our Denver, Sydney, and Amsterdam offices, as well as our San Jose headquarters, we’re so excited to welcome our employees back to the office and see how they interact in these newly redesigned spaces.
 As many continue to develop and adjust their return to office plans, all of us are considering how we can adapt our workspaces to meet the evolving needs of employees and customers.
-With the rise of hybrid and remote work, offices no longer play the traditional role of being the center of work — offices are taking on new meaning as a place where people can connect, socialize, and enjoy new experiences in addition to work.
+With the rise of remote and hybrid work, offices no longer play the traditional role of being the center of work — offices are taking on new meaning as a place where people can connect, socialize, and enjoy new experiences in addition to work.

 Here is how Zoom is thinking about our workspaces to enhance the experience of our in-person, remote, and hybrid employees, and make the most of our offices: